inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 "... all the morn inconveniences ..."
 		-- Mark Twain
 	One evening he spoke.
 Sitting at her feet, his face raised to her, he allowed his soul to be heard.
-"My darling, anything you wish, anything I am, anything I can ever be...
-That's what I want to offer you -- not the things I'll get for you, but the thing in me that will  me able to get them.
-That thing -- a man can't renounce it -- but I want to renounce it -- so that it will be yours -- so that it will be in your service -- only for you."
+"My darling, anything  wish, anything I am, anything I can ever be...
+That's what I want to offer  -- not the things I'll get for , but the thing in me that will  me able to get them.
+That thing -- a man can't renounce it -- but I want to renounce it -- so that it will be rs -- so that it will be in r service -- only for ."
-	The girl smiled and asked: "Do you think I'm prettier than Maggie Kelly?"
+	The girl smiled and asked: "Do  think I'm prettier than Maggie Kelly?"
 	He got up.
 He said nothing and walked out of the house.
 He never saw that girl again.
 Gail Wynand, who prid himself on never  a